neurodynamic/atom-n-panes/README.md

 # No longer maintained, use [Atom Layout Control](https://github.com/rafamel/atom-layout-control) instead

-I'm not really using Atom anymore. **Check out [Atom Layout Control](https://github.com/rafamel/atom-layout-control)** for the same functionality this provided plus some other additional stuff.
+I'm not really using Atom anymore, but [Atom Layout Control](https://github.com/rafamel/atom-layout-control) has the same functionality this provided plus some other additional stuff.

 # n-panes package